sheevu/ai-agent-leeila/README.md

 ### 1. Sales & query assistant
 1. Greets the visitor and lists all packaged offerings.
-2. Starts “Lead capture” on demand with smart quick replies.
+2. Starts "Lead capture" on demand with smart quick replies.
 3. Collects Package → Name → Phone → Business Type → City.
 4. Shows a structured summary with confirm / edit / reset options.
 5. Sends payload to `VITE_LEAD_WEBHOOK_URL` and re-surfaces the main menu.